Jul 22, 2019

 Note on Licensure

-Walden University is approved by the Minnesota Board of Teaching to offer the Master of Arts in Teaching which leads to Minnesota licensure in special education (K–21).
-However, before Walden can recommend a candidate for teacher licensure, the candidate must also pass the required exams for Minnesota licensure adopted by the Minnesota Board of Teaching, undergo a Minnesota background check, and complete any other Minnesota Board of Teaching requirements beyond completion of Walden’s state-approved teacher preparation program.
+Walden University is approved by the Minnesota Professional Educator Licensing and Standards Board to offer the Master of Arts in Teaching which leads to Minnesota Tier 3 license in special education (K–21).
+As part of the program and licensing requirements, candidates must pass the required exams for Minnesota licensure adopted by the Minnesota Professional Educator and Licensing Standards Board, undergo a Minnesota background check, and complete any other Minnesota Professional Educator and Licensing Standards Board requirements beyond completion of Walden’s state-approved teacher preparation program.
+Candidates are responsible for completing any other Minnesota requirements beyond Walden’s state-approved program, and Minnesota Department of Education is solely responsible for reviewing applications and issuing licenses.

 Individuals interested in pursuing teacher licensure in states other than Minnesota may qualify for a comparable license by virtue of completing the Walden Minnesota-approved teacher preparation program; however, individuals must review their state’s teacher licensing regulations to ensure the program meets all requirements, paying particular attention to any requirements specific to out-of-state program completers.
 Prospective students seeking to be licensed in states other than Minnesota must research their state licensure requirements to determine (1) if they are required to complete a state-approved licensure program, and (2) if there are any other requirements that apply, especially requirements pertaining to programs provided by out-of-state (except Minnesota) or online institutions.